AstreaTSS/PYTHIAWebsite/docs/usage/gacha.md

 Currency, of course, is your way of being able to roll in the gacha system. *Staff* will give you currency to use, usually depending on a number of situations in the game, so please refer to them for the ways you can gain currency.

-## Rolling/Pulling
+## Rolling/Pulling/Drawing

 The main event!
-To roll/pull from the gacha, you can use `/gacha roll`.
+To roll from the gacha, you can use `/gacha roll`.
 This will give you a random item from the gacha pool, and it'll be added to your gacha item inventory.
 Here's an example of what that looks like:

 <figure markdown>
   ![An example of /gacha roll.](gacha_draw.png)
 </figure>

+!!! note "Aliases"
+    You can also use `/gacha draw` or `/gacha pull` as aliases for `/gacha roll`.

 Each roll costs a certain amount of currency (dependent on the staff - the bot will tell you how much each roll costs if you do not have enough), so be sure to check how much you have before you draw!